 Once you’ve uploaded the chapters, where do I find them?

 When Blackboard creates a course it generates a number of default folders.
-By default, we upload to the Content folder unless you specify otherwise.
-Once it’s uploaded you can move it whever you like.
+By default, we upload to the Learning Materials folder unless you specify otherwise.
+Once it’s uploaded you can move it wherever you like.

 According to the copyright guidelines provided, you can only scan 10% of a book.
 I need to upload a single chapter that actually takes up slightly more than that.
 Is this possible or can you only scan a excerpt of the chapter?

 The rule of thumb is 10%, or a single chapter, whichever comes first.
 So if you’ve assigned a lengthy chapter that happens to be longer than 10% of the book, that’s still within the letter of the law as we understand it.

 I’ve assigned a number of journal articles, most of which are available online via the Library catalogue.
 There is one article from a journal that’s only available in print in the Library.
 Can this be uploaded?

 Absolutely.
 The same guidelines apply: a single article from an issue of a journal, or 10% of that issue, whichever comes first.
 If the journal, book chapter or other reading is already available online, though, we can’t scan or upload it.